 - 1. Connect the IBP transducer, the IBP adapter cable and the monitor. - 2.
 Turn off the three-way valve (the one near the transducer) to the patient, in order to vent the transducer to the atmospheric pressure. - 3.
-Zero the transducer by one of the following methods: - Select the numeric area (such as the Art numeric area), and then select Zero button. - Select the Zero IBP quick key.
+Zero the transducer by one of the following methods: - Press the Zero hard key on the module.
+In the Zero IBP dialog, select to zero an IBP, or select to zero all IBP. - Select the numeric area (such as the Art numeric area), and then select Zero button. - Select the Zero IBP quick key.
 In the Zero IBP dialog, select to zero an IBP, or select to zero all IBP. - 4.
 After the zero calibration is completed, close the three-way valve to the air and open the three-way valve to the patient.